-United Kingdom means the United Kingdom of Great Britain and Northern Ireland
+United Kingdom means the United Kingdom of Great Britain and Northern Ireland.

-- (2) Words in the singular include the plural and vice versa. - (3) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference. - (4) In these regulations words shall be interpreted in accordance with the context of the regulation in which they are contained, unless otherwise stated.
+(3) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference.

+(4) In these regulations words shall be interpreted in accordance with the context of the regulation in which they are contained, unless otherwise stated.